 I traveled both by train and by bus, but in reality, most of the trip was by bus.
 I left my home, Rolo in the province of Reggio Emilia to get to Milan, where I took a night bus to Paris.
+There I changed buses for Luxembourg.
+There are also direct buses to Luxembourg, but I would have arrived at an inconvenient time to pick up the keys to the apartment.
 On the way back, I took another night bus from Luxembourg to Milan, then a high-speed train to Reggio Emilia.

 One major advantage traveling like this is certainly the cost.
 In fact, I never spent more than 60 euros per leg of the trip both ways.
 Of course, the top-up of 50 euros for a green trip helps a lot too.
 To compare, a Bologna - Luxembourg flight would have cost me over 200 euros, plus the costs of fuel and/or trains and buses to get to the airport, so I really saved some money.

 A second strong point is the convenience of night travel.
 Normal daytime travel by land (trains and buses) is much more confusing and uncomfortable.
 Traveling at night is quite comfortable because the seats in the buses recline and with a good playlist, an eye mask and a travel pillow you don’t really feel it at all.
 Clearly, it could prove to be a double-edged sword: noisy or frequently moving neighbors and light sleepers may not find it to be a pleasant experience.
 As far as train travel is concerned, you can book a bunk with a bed in a quiet room where you can rest at night, often including breakfast for the next day.

 The last and third point concerns mobility in Luxembourg.
 It is a small nation, well organized and I would say very centralized for the transport system.
 Indeed, very often it is necessary to go to Luxembourg city to go to any other place in the state or to get out of it.
 But the great strength is the cost of the vehicles: 0 euros.
 All means of transportation (buses, trains and trams) within the Luxembourg borders are free for everyone.
 There is no need for a document, to be a student or over 60, you just have to get on the vehicle and get to your destination.
 This greatly facilitates travel and reduces the use of cars for daily and non-daily journeys.
 Every day I took the train from Niederkon (a really small village in the south of Luxembourg) to Esch-sur-Alzette, on the university campus for free and it was quite comfortable.
 There were trains to the university every 15 minutes and if I couldn't catch the train I took the bus and I was glad to see that many people also use them.

 From these trips you can draw several conclusions, perhaps taken for granted but maybe not obvious to many:

-- making the costs favorable (or even free) for the use of public transport means they are used by more people
+- traveling by land is much less expensive - making the costs favorable (or even free) for the use of public transport means they are used by more people

 - making public transport accessible to families and suitable for the disabled, men, women and children will also benefit families who use them (Italian and many foreign public means of transport are often totally different in terms of accessibility for families and disabled people)